 We may consider what students were promised, in prospectuses, course and module handbooks, and on the provider’s website.
 We will take account of the public health restrictions in place, and any guidance that was available to the provider at the time, to decide if what it did was reasonable.
 We may ask your provider to explain what measures it took to support students in general, and how it responded to you specifically when you raised your concern.

-If your complaint is about course delivery, we will look at whether learning opportunities were delivered flexibly, whether you were supported to access the learning, and whether it was possible for you to achieve your expected learning outcomes.
-We will consider whether you were disadvantaged in your assessments.
-We will also look at whether your provider communicated clearly with you throughout, and whether it listened to you and tried to resolve your concerns.
+If your complaint is about course delivery, we will look at what your provider promised in terms of contact hours and other learning opportunities and whether it made sure that you were not disadvantaged academically and could achieve your learning outcomes.
+We’ll look at what your provider delivered, and whether that matched what was promised and what you could reasonably have expected, and was broadly equivalent to its usual arrangements.
+We’ll also look at whether your provider communicated clearly with you throughout, and whether it listened to you and tried to resolve your concerns.
 If your provider has done all of this, it’s unlikely that we would uphold your complaint.

 Where can I go for extra support?

 Your provider may have a welfare service, or you may be able to get advice and support from a students’ union or other representative body.
 These services may be operating remotely and are likely to be busier than usual.

 This is a worrying and exceptionally challenging time for everyone.
 If you need some support with your mental health and wellbeing, you may find these resources helpful.